Table Of Contents

 Place: Lai An Village, Phu Mau Commune, Phu Vang District, Thua Thien Hue Province.

-Characteristics: Traditional wrestle festival.
+Characteristics: Traditional wrestling festival.

 The festival is not only attracting the youths of the village but also thousands of young boys and girls coming here from various districts and Hue City.
-It takes place in animated and crowded context.
-The wrestling competition Festival of Sinh Village symbolizes for the martial arts of the inhabitants of Hue in the past centuries.
+It takes place in an animated and crowded context.